Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

 Now that you have generated your key pair, you need to set up your **public** key in your [user profile][myaccessid-profile].
 From there, the public key will be copied to LUMI with some delay according to the synchronization schedule.
+This schedule is currently at once every 10 minutes.

 To register your key, click on the *Settings* item of the menu on the left as shown in the figure below.
 Then select *Ssh keys*.
 From here you can add a new public key